 Flow Chart Power-Up Reset SRAM Wait for Calibrations Enable PLL Wait for Lock Training No Required?
-Yes Address / Control Input Training Read Data Output Training Write Data Input Training Any Additional Configuration Normal Operation No
+Yes Address / Control Input Training Read Data Output Training Write Data Input Training Additional Configuration Normal Operation No

 - MZT[1:0] and PZT[1:0] mode pins are used to set the default ODT state of all input groups at power-up, and whenever RST is asserted High.
 The ODT state for each input group can be changed any time thereafter using Register Write Mode to program certain bits in the Configuration Registers. - Calibrations are performed for driver impedance, ODT impedance, and the PLL current source immediately after RST is de-asserted Low.
 The calibrations can take up to 384K cycles total.
 See the Power-Up and Reset Requirements section for more information. - 3.
 The PLL can be enabled by the PLL pin, or by the PLL Enable (PLE) bit in the Configuration Registers.
 See the PLL Operation section for more information. - 4.
-If the PLE bit is used to enable the PLL, then Register Write Mode will likely have to be utilized in the "Asynchronous, Pre-Input Training" method, since Address / Control Input Training has not yet been performed.
+If the PLE register bit is used to enable the PLL, then Register Write Mode will likely have to be utilized in the "Asynchronous, Pre-Input Training" method in order to change the state of the bit, since Address / Control Input Training has not yet been performed.
 See the Configuration Registers section for more information. - 5.
-It can take up to 64K cycles for the PLL to lock after it has been enabled. - 6.
-It is expected that a Loopback Mode (one of the two supported) will be used for Address / Control Input Training.
-If so, the Loopback Mode is selected and enabled using Register Write Mode to program certain bits in the Configuration Registers.
-And, Register Write Mode will likely have to be utilized in the "Asynchronous, Pre-Input Training" method, since Address / Control Input Training has not yet been performed. - 7.
-Loopback Mode can also be used for Read Data Output Training, if desired.
-See the Signal Timing Training and Loopback Mode sections for more information. - 8.
-"Any Additional Configuration" might include re-programming the Read Latency, for example.
-Since this step is performed after Address / Control Input Training, Register Write Mode can be utilized in the "Asynchronous, Post-Input Training" method (or perhaps the "Synchronous" method, if the synchronous timing requirements can be met at the particular operating frequency). - 9.
+It can take up to 64K cycles for the PLL to lock after it has been enabled. - Special Loopback Modes are available in these devices to perform Address / Control Input Training; they are selected and enabled via the Loopback Mode Select (LBK[1:0]) and Loopback Mode Enable (LBKE) bits in the Configuration Registers. - If Loopback Modes are used to perform Address / Control Input Training, then Register Write Mode will likely have to be utilized in the "Asynchronous, Pre-Input Training" method in order to change the states of the LBK[1:0] and LBKE register bits. - Loopback Modes can also be used for Read Data Output Training, if desired.
+See the Signal Timing Training and Loopback Mode sections for more information. - 9.
+"Additional Configuration" includes any other configuration changes required by the system.
+Since this step is performed after Address / Control Input Training, Register Write Mode can be utilized in the "Asynchronous, Post-Input Training" method (or perhaps the "Synchronous" method, if the synchronous timing requirements can be met at the particular operating frequency). - 10.
 It is up to the system to determine if/when re-training is necessary.